 Fishing Lake

+WSA and local stakeholders have been actively working to lower lake levels in the months leading up to the influx of rainfall.
 When runoff from the area began entering the lake in early May, channel gates were already open to facilitate as much water movement through the system as possible.
-However, due to the relatively flat nature of the area, only minimal outflow can be achieved.
-Following increased consultation with the Fishing Lake Watershed Authority, Fishing Lake First Nation and the local Rural Municipality, WSA has moved forward on several initiatives that could help increase outflows from the lake, including:
+However, due to the flat nature of the area, only minimal outflow could be achieved.
+The decision was then made to remove the weir at the southeast corner of the lake to further enhance the movement of water.

-Even with these enhanced efforts, water levels in the lake are expected to remain higher than normal for the foreseeable future due to the naturally flat lay of the land that does not allow for rapid movement of water through the system.
-Although the weir has been removed and outflows have increased, it is expected to take months before any significant impact on the overall lake level will be noticed.
+Even with these enhanced efforts, water levels in the lake will remain higher than normal for the foreseeable future due to the naturally flat lay of the land that does not allow for rapid movement of water through the system.

 Emergency Flood Damage Reduction Program